zagadelha/entidade-para-dto/README.md

 # Entity to DTO Converter POC

-A lightweight Java POC for converting between Entities and DTOs with minimal boilerplate code using MaStruct Framework.
+A lightweight Java POC for converting between Entities and DTOs with minimal boilerplate code using MapStruct Framework.

 ## Features